Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to the department of correction report on sexual abuse
+A Local Law to amend the administrative code of the city of New York, in relation to the occupancy of cellar ancillary dwelling units in newly constructed one- and two-family dwellings

 A motion was made that this Introduction be Approved by Council approved by consent Roll Call.